 When you’re using headphones, you may miss some audio if you’re deaf or hard of hearing in one ear.
 That’s because stereo recordings usually have distinct left- and right-channel audio tracks.
 OS X can help by playing both audio channels in both ears, and letting you adjust the balance for greater volume in either ear, so you won’t miss a single note of a concerto or word of an audiobook.

 If you have difficulties using the keyboard, mouse, or trackpad, OS X technologies like Switch Control can help you access your Mac like never before.
 You can even control elements of your computer by speaking.
 The features are easy to access and work across a range of apps.

-Switch Control is a powerful new accessibility technology for anyone with significantly impaired physical and motor skills, built directly into OS X. Switch Control gives you the ability to navigate onscreen keyboards, menus, and the dock using a system commonly referred to as scanning.
-And you can use a variety of adaptive devices such as a switch, joystick, keyboard space bar, or even a single tap on the Multi-touch trackpad for easy control.
+Switch Control is a powerful accessibility technology for anyone with significantly impaired physical and motor skills.
+Built directly into OS X, Switch Control gives you the ability to navigate onscreen keyboards, menus, and the Dock using a system commonly referred to as scanning.
+Create your own custom panels and keyboards, systemwide or app by app, to provide you with the most efficient access to your Mac.
+And you can use a variety of adaptive devices such as a switch, a joystick, a keyboard space bar, or even a single tap on the Multi-Touch trackpad for easy control.